 One of the questions every parent of multiples gets asked is: “What do you do when the babies cry at the same time?”
-Below is, Crying it Out: Parents Edition, a real answer from Denise Stern, whose newborn twins arrived when her baby boy was just 17 months old:
+Below is, Crying it Out: Parents Edition, a real answer from Denise Stern.
+Denise’s newborn twins arrived when her baby boy was just 17 months old.

 Crying it Out: Parents Edition

 I will never forget when my sweet-natured 22 month- old son had night terrors and my twins were 4 months old; still teeny girls getting up overnight to eat.
 One night after soothing my son back to sleep, he got out of his toddler bed and inadvertently locked himself in his room.
 When he realized what had happened, he started screaming with fright.
 Naturally, this was the exact moment the twins loudly awakened for their 1am feeding.